Group action

 • Given a group action of G on X, we can define an induced action of G on the power set of X, by setting gU = {gu : uU} for every subset U of X and every g in G. This is useful, for instance, in studying the action of the large Mathieu group on a 24-set and in studying symmetry in certain models of finite geometries.

 • The quaternions with norm 1 (the versors), as a multiplicative group, act on R3: for any such quaternion z = cos α/2 + v sin α/2, the mapping f(x) = zxz* is a counterclockwise rotation through an angle α about an axis given by a unit vector v; z is the same rotation; see quaternions and spatial rotation.
-Note that this is not a faithful action because the quaternion −1 leaves all points where they were, as does the quaternion 1.
+This is not a faithful action because the quaternion −1 leaves all points where they were, as does the quaternion 1.

 • Given left G-sets X, Y, there is a left G-set YX whose elements are G-equivariant maps α : X × GY, and with left G-action given by gα = α ∘ (idX × –g) (where "g" indicates right multiplication by g).
 This G-set has the property that its fixed points correspond to equivariant maps XY; more generally, it is an exponential object in the category of G-sets.

-Group actions and groupoids edit
+Group actions and groupoids

 The notion of group action can be encoded by the action groupoid G′ = GX associated to the group action.
 The stabilizers of the action are the vertex groups of the groupoid and the orbits of the action are its components.

-Morphisms and isomorphisms between G-sets edit
+Morphisms and isomorphisms between G-sets

 If X and Y are two G-sets, a morphism from X to Y is a function f : XY such that f(gx) = gf(x) for all g in G and all x in X. Morphisms of G-sets are also called equivariant maps or G-maps.